GetStream/stream-rails/README.md

 ```

 This is far from ready for usage in your template.
 We call the process of loading the references from the database
-enrichment.
+"enrichment."
 An example is shown below:

 ```ruby
 enricher = StreamRails::Enrich.new